Turbo: Effective Caching in Differentially-Private Databases

 with the same reasoning as in Equation \ref{eq:convergence_sum} and the observation that $\sum_{i} \lambda_{i} D(p^{i} \parallel h_{0}^{i}) \le \ln |\mathcal{X}|$.

 \end{proof}

 \tmax{T} \kmax{m}

 \begin{theorem}[Convergence of \Pmwbypasstree on an unbounded number of partitions] Suppose that we have only a bound $\tmax = 2^{\kmax}$ on the number of contiguous partitions a query can request (but not necessarily any bound on the total number of partitions in the database).
 Take $\nu_{\min}$ the smallest fraction of datapoints in one partition from any contiguous set of $2T$ partitions ($\nu_{\min} = 1/2T$ if all the partitions hold the same number of points).

-We change $\textproc{SplitQuery}$ and the histogram structure in \A\ref{alg:pmwbypass-tree} as follows: \begin{itemize} \item For $\kappa \in \mathbb{N}$ we note $\mathcal{I}_\kappa$ the binary tree of depth $\kmax + 1$ whose leftmost leaf is $\kappa\tmax$ (thus covering $[\kappa \tmax, (\kappa + 2) \tmax -1]$): $\mathcal{I}_\kappa := \{(\kappa, \kappa \tmax + a, \kappa \tmax + b) \in \{\kappa \} \times [0, 2\tmax-1] \times [0, 2\tmax-1] | \exists k \in [0,\kmax+1] : b - a + 1 = 2^k \wedge a \equiv 0 \mod 2^k\}$ \item $\mathcal{I}$ becomes $\cup_{k \kappa \in \mathbb{N}} \mathcal{I}_\kappa$.
+We change $\textproc{SplitQuery}$ and the histogram structure in \A\ref{alg:pmwbypass-tree} as follows: \begin{itemize} \item For $\kappa \in \mathbb{N}$ we note $\mathcal{I}_\kappa$ the binary tree of depth $\kmax + 1$ whose leftmost leaf is $\kappa\tmax$ (thus covering $[\kappa \tmax, (\kappa + 2) \tmax -1]$): $\mathcal{I}_\kappa := \{(\kappa, \kappa \tmax + a, \kappa \tmax + b) \in \{\kappa \} \times [0, 2\tmax-1] \times [0, 2\tmax-1] | \exists k \in [0,\kmax+1] : b - a + 1 = 2^k \wedge a \equiv 0 \mod 2^k\}$ \item $\mathcal{I}$ becomes $\cup_{\kappa \in \mathbb{N}} \mathcal{I}_\kappa$.
 Note that these trees overlap: for $(a,b) \in [\kappa\tmax, \kappa\tmax + \tmax-1]^2$ with $\kappa \ge 1$ we have $(\kappa,a,b) \in \mathcal{I}$ but also $(\kappa -1, a, b) \in \mathcal{I}_{\kappa - 1}$. \item Consider a query requesting a range $(a,b) \in [\kappa\tmax, \kappa\tmax + \tmax-1] \times [\kappa \tmax, \kappa \tmax + 2\tmax -1]$ with $b-a+1 \le \tmax$.
 As noted above, $(a,b)$ might be covered by 2 trees (some windows are covered by a single tree, namely if $a < (\kappa+1)\tmax \le b$), so by convention we pick the rightmost tree. $\textproc{SplitQuery}$ returns $I \subseteq \mathcal{I}_{\kappa}$ the smallest set of nodes covering $[a,b]$. \end{itemize}

 Then, for all $\kappa \in \mathbb{N}$, for $k$ an upper bound on the number of queries allocated to $\mathcal{I}_\kappa$, with probability $1-2k(m+1) \betaconv$ the number of updates we perform on $\mathcal{I}_\kappa$ is at most: